the-black-knight-01/Tabulo/README.md

 ## 4. Usage

-There is one main command line interface which you can use with the `lumi` command.
+There is one main command line interface which you can use with the `tabulo` command.
 Whenever you are confused on how you are supposed to do something just type:

 `tabulo --help` or `tabulo <subcommand> --help`